mortencombat/stretchable/README.md

 ### Flexbox

 - [Flexbox Froggy](https://flexboxfroggy.com/).
 This is an interactive tutorial/game that allows you to learn the essential parts of Flexbox in a fun engaging way.
 - [A Complete Guide To Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) by CSS Tricks.
-This is detailed guide with illustrations and comphrehensive written explanation of the different Flexbox properties and how they work.
+This is detailed guide with illustrations and comprehensive written explanation of the different Flexbox properties and how they work.
 - [Yoga Playground](https://yogalayout.com/playground)

 ### CSS Grid